About

 Built by Simon Rüba. github.com/simonrueba.

-Trending Repos is an open-source GitHub discovery tool.
-It tracks public repositories with at least ten stars and re-scores them every four hours using momentum-based ranking, so you can see what's actually gaining traction rather than what was popular yesterday.
+Trending Repos is the market terminal for open source — free, for everyone.
+It tracks public repositories with at least ten stars and re-prices them every four hours using momentum-based ranking, so you see what's actually gaining traction rather than what was popular yesterday.

 Each repository gets a score per period (daily, weekly, monthly) computed as 0.6 × EMA(star deltas) + 0.3 × EMA(fork deltas) + 0.1 × freshness bonus.
 EMA alpha is 0.5 daily, 0.3 weekly, 0.1 monthly.
 The freshness bonus decays with repo age, giving newer projects a small boost.